Building Your HR Early – Tools & Culture

 - The Visible Classic – Tap into Your Investors: Your investors are advisors and connectors.
 It can be easy for them to reach out to another portfolio company to have them share with your their documents or even their HR team.

-Here are some sources we thought could get you started
+Here are some sources we thought could get you started with HR

 - Sample Work Rules: Because you never know who could think beach wear to the office is acceptable